 The features are wide-ranging, with functions to help you sell more.
 It has essentials like table plans, customer tabs, advanced split bills, food menus with modifiers, tipping and staff accounts with custom permissions.
 You can save customer details in a library and accept gift cards, but customer loyalty features don’t go beyond this unless you subscribe to a loyalty plan (pricing not transparent).

 With a Deliverect integration (additional cost), you can connect TouchBistro with online platforms like Uber Eats and Deliveroo.
-TouchBistro POS also has built-in options for pick-up and takeaway orders, but these are not connected to an online ordering system.
+The POS also has built-in options for pick-up and takeaway orders, but these are not connected to an online ordering system.

 TouchBistro costs

-iPad licence, 1st £49 + VAT/month
+iPad licence, 1st From £49 + VAT/month

 Friendly 24/7 customer support is included in the price, either through telephone, email or the app.
 The ease of use in the app is excellent, as it shows explanations next to settings so you understand what every little function does without having to look it up online.